2-Week Course

 COURSE OVERVIEW

 The Aviation Maintenance Certification course is only available at the Tampa Bay Campus and is not eligible for Title IV funding.
-The six-day refresher course is not accredited by the Commission of the Council on Occupational Education or the Accrediting Commission of Career Schools and Colleges.
+The two week refresher course is not accredited by the Commission of the Council on Occupational Education or the Accrediting Commission of Career Schools and Colleges.

 Entrance Requirements